THinnerichs/Declarative-DeepProblog/README.md

 # Declarative DeepProblog

-Declarative DeepProblog is a declarative extension to DeepProblog, DeepStochlog and all neuro-symbolic languages that rely on neural predicates.
+Declarative DeepProblog is a declarative extension to DeepProblog and all neuro-symbolic languages that rely on neural predicates.

 ## Setup:
 This problem relies on `deepproblog-dev` (available from `https://github.com/ML-KULeuven/deepproblog-dev`), which provides a complete setup guide.